agda/agda-pkg/README.md

 ## Initialisation of the package index

-The easiest way to get some libraries is by using [the package index].
+The easiest way to install libraries is by using [the package index].
-We will use this index to download and to install the libraries.
-In addition, `agda-pkg` uses a local database to maintain a register of all libraries available in your system.
-To initialise the index and the database please run the following command:
+`agda-pkg` uses a local database to maintain a register of all libraries available in your system.
+To initialize the index and the database please run the following command:

 ```
     $ apkg init
     Indexing libraries from https://github.com/agda/package-index.git
 ```

 **Note**.
-To use a different location for the files `defaults` and `libraries` for Agda, you can set up the environment variable `AGDA_DIR` as fallows.
+To use a different location for your agda files `defaults` and `libraries`, you can set up the environment variable `AGDA_DIR` before run `apkg` as follows:

 ```
     $ export AGDA_DIR=$HOME/.agda